The diagnosis of meningitis is done on the basis of clinical history, physical examination, lab investigations, and imaging tests:

 • Any complications like focal weakness or loss of sensation in a particular part of the body.

-Apart from CBC, DLC and other general lab tests, following specific tests can be done for meningitis.
+Apart from CBC, DLC and other general lab tests, following specific tests can be done for Meningitis Diagnosis.

 • Blood culture- where blood is taken out from the patient, is kept in a nutrient medium to grow micro-organisms to confirm the presence of infection and the type of micro-organism.

 • Microscopic examination and staining: the blood taken out is seen under a microscope after putting a special dye such as gram stain.
-This allows the visualization of certain micro-organisms.
+This allows the visualization of certain micro-organisms for Meningitis Diagnosis.

 These tests are done to diagnose meningitis, rule out other causes, and to look for any complications of meningitis.
-This includes the following tests:
+This includes the following tests for Meningitis Diagnosis:

 • Computerized tomography (CT) scan of head without contrast: to look for complications of meningitis like infarct, hydrocephalus, and to rule out other medical conditions.